forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 * Specificity: The specificity to detect infectiousness is low in mild cases (rough estimate about 50%) since the infectiousness peaks early (according to virus culture investigations) and viral RNA decreases slowly in NPS.

 #### Nasopharyngeal Aspirate
 [in work] As NPS nasopharyngeal aspirates samples the back of the nose.
 Compared to swabs, apirates contain mucus from a much larger area.
-The large area reduces the randomness and the viral load less variable and the detection rate  superior as observed for other respiratory tract viruses and especially viruses with a lower respiratory tract tropism such as RSV ([Ahluwalia et al](#summary-ahluwalia), [Sung et al](#summary-sung).
+The large area reduces the randomness and the viral load less variable and a better detection rate than NPS is observed for other respiratory tract viruses, especially viruses with a lower respiratory tract tropism such as RSV ([Ahluwalia et al](#summary-ahluwalia), [Sung et al](#summary-sung)).

 #### Nasal Swab
 The anterior or mid-turbinate mucus can be swabbed.
 Overall detection rates tend to about 10% lower than NPS (Figure 5 in [Lee et al](#summarized-review-lee)).
 [Hanson et al](#summary-hanson) observed about a 10% lower detection for anterior nasal swabs compared to NPS or saliva.

 ### Diagnosis in the Mouth
 The sensitivity depends on the timing (e.g. before or after eat), the location (e.g. back of the throat, normal spitting) and the exact protocol (e.g. gargling or coughing up sputum).
-Early morning saliva has high viral loads and good detection rates as described in [Saliva Sampling Methods](#saliva-sampling-methods) in the section [Saliva Diagnosis Chapter](#viral-load-in-saliva).
+Early morning saliva has high viral loads and good detection rates as described in [Saliva Sampling Methods](#saliva-sampling-methods) in the section [Saliva Diagnosis section](#viral-load-in-saliva).

-> Separate chapter since it is a good option for routine Covid diagnosis and thus discussed in more than detail than other diagnosis locations.
+> Separate section since it is a good option for routine Covid diagnosis and thus discussed in more than detail than other diagnosis methods.

 #### Oropharyngeal Swabs
 [Zhou et al](#summary-zhou) compared oropharyngeal swabs to NPS: OPS are more variables and have lower sensitivity.